project-gemmi/gemmi/docs/grid.rst

 each time would be slow.
-If these points are on a regular 3D grid (which may not be aligned with our grid) call ``interpolate_values()`` (with s at the end) with two arguments: a 3D numpy array (for storing the results) and a :ref:`Transform <transform>` that relates indices of the array to positions in the grid:
+If these points are on a regular 3D grid (which may not be aligned with our grid) call ``interpolate_values()`` (with s at the end) with two arguments: a 3D NumPy array (for storing the results) and a :ref:`Transform <transform>` that relates indices of the array to positions in the grid: